XRPLBounties/.github/profile/README.md

 # XRPL Bounties 💰

-XRPL Bounties sets aside pre-defined funding for the completion of specific ideas and projects that benefit the XRP Ledger community.
+XRPL Bounties is an XRP Ledger developer bounty program where funds are set aside for the completion of specific features and projects that benefit the XRPL community.
+The target audience is software developers with expertise or experience in specific industries or vertical markets where high priority needs have been identified.

+(XRPL Bounties provides funding for the development of open source software and integrations.
+It is not a bug bounty program; however, there is a [Ripple Bug Bounty Program](https://ripple.com/legal/bug-bounty/).)

 # XRPL Bounties is currently in private beta.